 Students are under ever greater pressure to perform academically, and so it is important to take into account the possibility of burn-out if going directly from an intense school year to an intense summer course.
 Therefore, be sure your child is able to take the time they need to recharge, de-stress, and re-motivate themselves after a long school year, and perhaps consider them joining a course only after several weeks of summer holiday have already gone by.

 There are a number of things to consider in terms of extracurricular activities when choosing your summer school.
-One is whether they are included as standard or whether they incur an additional extra.
+One is whether they are included as standard or whether they will incur an additional extra.
 For most (but not all) programs, extracurricular activities are included.
 But for some programs there may be extra costs for more expensive activities like equestrian programs or certain special tours.

 Also consider how much time is allocated to extracurriculars.
 If meeting and bonding with new friends is important, find out how much of the day is reserved for free-time and collective activities, and whether indeed there is something going on every day or if these group activities are confined to a few hours at the weekend.